DecksPlayer/currency_widget/README.md

 *   Formats the value with the correct decimal places and currency symbol.
 *   Ideal for showing final values or summaries.

+### `CurrencyCardReport`
+A widget for **displaying a list of currency values in a card format**.
+This is useful for reports or summaries where multiple currency amounts need to be shown clearly.
+*   Presents data in a structured and readable card layout.
+*   Each item in the list can represent a different currency or aspect of a report.
+*   Customizable to fit various reporting needs.

 ## Getting Started

 To use this package, add `currency_widget` as a dependency in your `pubspec.yaml` file.